Powder for solution for injection

-In patients 7-17 years of age Cubicin is given directly into the blood stream by infusion (drip) over 30 minutes.
+Children ( 7-17 years of age): Cubicin is given directly into the blood stream by infusion (drip) over 30 minutes.

-In children aged 1-6 years Cubicin is given directly into your blood stream by infusion (drip) over 60 minutes.
+Children (1-6 years of age): Cubicin is given directly into your blood stream by infusion (drip) over 60 minutes.

 If you are given too much (overdose)

-Since Cubicin is given by a doctor or nurse, once a day, it is very unlikely that you will be given too much of the medicine.
+Since Cubicin is usually given to you in hospital under the supervision of your doctor, it is very unlikely that you will be given too much of the medicine.
 Your doctor, nurse or pharmacist will be monitoring your progress and checking the medicine that you are given.